-It goes louder than you might imagine, and the lean, thin sound of the previous models has been replaced by actual bass notes, full-bodied voices and a smoother treble.
+It goes cranks up louder than you might imagine, and the lean, thin sound of the previous models has been replaced by actual bass notes, full-bodied voices and a smoother treble.
 You shouldn’t think of this as a serious sound system, but it’s a great little speaker for soundtracking your latest kitchen experiment.

 And you can use Alexa to set timers, convert ounces to grams, translate ingredient names, dim your smart lights, send music to other Alexa-enabled speakers in the house, tell terrible jokes and, of course, control your tunes.
 “Alexa, play Chop Suey.”

 One glance at the Andiamo and you might assume it to be a Bang & Olufsen speaker, particularly if you’ve never heard the name Tivoli.
 Of course, being mistaken for a B&O product is no bad thing, particularly at this comparatively wallet-friendly price, although it does bring with it certain sonic expectations.

 The good news is that the Andiamo sounds as good as it looks, and goes much louder than you might expect.
 It’s also bassy, but in a well-balanced, integrated way, and has the rhythmic sensibilities of a serious speaker.

 Some may find the styling not to their taste, but don’t be fooled into thinking that this isn’t a proper bit of kit, because it is.